Visiting students: How to apply

 Advice on selecting courses

-Please think carefully about the class choices that you submit on your application.
-Provided you are eligible, you will be registered on the classes you select before you arrive in Glasgow.
+Please think carefully about the course choices that you submit on your application.
+Provided you are eligible, you will be enrolled on the courses you select before you arrive in Glasgow.

-Class choices emailed to the Study Abroad and Exchanges Team after the application has been submitted will not be accepted.
+Course choices emailed to the Visiting Students team after the application has been submitted will not be accepted.

-- Level 1 and 2 classes are lower level classes requiring no/little previous experience.
+- Level 1 and 2 are lower level courses requiring no/little previous experience.

 Completed applications are reviewed on an individual basis to ensure you have met the pre-requisites required for the courses.

-We cannot guarantee that you will gain entry into classes that are not submitted on the application as classes are subject to change and so will not be finalised until students arrive in Glasgow.
+We cannot guarantee that you will gain entry into courses that are not submitted on the application as courses are subject to change and so will not be finalised until students arrive in Glasgow.

 Note for Semester 1 applicants